raspberrypilearning/experiment-design/en/step_4.md

 + Review side-by-side images
 + Overlay images
 + Make colourmaps

-... present your measurements in another way.
++ Present your measurements in another way

 Which technique will you use?